 Attacks the Core, Improving Power Drastically

-Stabilizing a moving weight through a large range of motion has a tremendous effect on your core strength, linking your upper and lower body together quicker than ever.
-Your core provides support for your spine and when your brain notices that your core is stabilized, you will be able to generate more power.
+Stabilizing a moving weight through a large range of motion has a tremendous effect on your core strength, linking your upper and lower body together more than ever.
+Your core provides support for your spine, and when your brain notices that your core is trying to stabilize, you will be able to generate more power.

-The kettlebell swing generally involve lighter loads than other compound exercises, leading to less risk of injuries.
-Squats and deadlifts cause numerous amounts of injuries each year as people do not learn the technique properly.
+The kettlebell swing generally involves lighter loads than other compound exercises, leading to less risk of injuries.
+Squats and deadlifts cause numerous injuries each year because people do not learn the technique properly.

-My Uses for Kettlebell Swings
+My Personal Uses for Kettlebell Swings